Yisrael Gantz

 Menachem Israel Ganz (born 5 March 1978) is the governor of the Mateh Binyamin Regional Council and the chairman of the Yesha Council.

 Biography

 Yisrael Gantz was born in Jerusalem.
 Yisrael's father is Haim Gantz, the head of the Ma'ale Eliyahu High Yeshiva in Tel Aviv.
-His mother, Yemima Gantz, is a rabbi and a psychologist.
+His mother, Yemima Gantz, is a psychologist.
 Israel grew up mainly in Kiryat Arba.
 Gantz served in the Givati Brigade.

 In 2007, Gantz began serving as a member of Mateh Binyamin Regional Council.
 In 2018, Gantz ran for council head and won the election.
 In 2024, He was re-elected as a sole candidate.
 In 2018, Gantz ran for council head and won the election.
 On May 6, 2024, he was appointed as the head of the Yesha Council.